-How Stonewalling Can Sabotage Your Relationship & How To Fix It!
+Stonewalling In Relationships: Signs, Types & How To Fix It!

 A couple sitting in a cozy living room, displaying signs of emotional tension and distance, representing the impact of stonewalling in relationships.

-Have you ever found yourself in a heated argument with your partner, only for them to suddenly go silent, refusing to engage further?
+Have you ever been in a heated argument with your partner, only to have them suddenly fall silent and refuse to engage further?
 Or maybe you’ve been the one to shut down, feeling overwhelmed or frustrated, opting for the cold comfort of silence.

 This behavior is known as stonewalling, and while it might feel like a way to protect yourself from an uncomfortable situation, it can do more harm than good to your relationship.